amjadorfali/gtfu/README.md

 1. I can!
 2. I need a simple, fast, and customizable breaktimer.

+## How will it work?

+- TUI functionality using Ratatui and crossterm.
+Winit for managing windows to block screen
+- MAYBE: Wry and Winit can be used to render a webview for a GUI exp

 ## Features(WIP)!

 - [X] Will automate the timer and break start/end.
-- [ ] Will support idle reset.
+- [X] Will support idle reset.
-    - To check for linux, i had to install libxscrnsaver, libx11, and pkg-config
 - [ ] Will force you to take breaks by blocking the screen.
 - [ ] Will have minimal setup required.
      - [ ] Will support startup process.